Ad hoc assessment procedure

-If you need to cancel an ad hoc exam, notify the exams team immediately, giving at least three working days notice.
+If you need to cancel an ad hoc assessment, notify the Assessment & Progress Team immediately, giving at least three working days notice.
 The school will be charged with any costs incurred from a late cancellation.

-Schools can give exam papers to the exams team in advance, or take them directly to the exam venue.
+Schools can give assessment papers to the Assessment & Progress Team in advance, or take them directly to the venue.

-If a school gives exams papers to the exams team in advance, then invigilators will take the papers to the venue, and return them to the exams team at the end of the exam so school staff can collect them.
+If a school gives papers to the Assessment & Progress Team in advance, then invigilators will take the papers to the venue, and return them to the Assessment & Progress Team at the end of the assessment so school staff can collect them.
 You should provide a contact name and telephone number in case of queries.

-If a school wishes to take exam papers directly to the venue, the papers should arrive at least 30 minutes in advance of the exam starting for large venues and 15 minutes in advance for smaller venues.
+If a school wishes to take papers directly to the venue, the papers should arrive at least 30 minutes in advance of the assessment starting for large venues and 15 minutes in advance for smaller venues.

-Ad hoc exam papers should be printed on the same colour of paper as in main exam periods.
+Ad hoc papers should be printed on the same colour of paper as in main assessment periods.
 The standard paper colours are:

 - white, if students are permitted to take the question paper away at the end

-- pink, if students are not permitted to take the question paper with them after the exam
+- pink, if students are not permitted to take the question paper with them after the assessment

 Seat lists and candidate numbers

-If an exam has four candidates or fewer, schools should provide the Exams Team with the students names so the Team can take gender into account when it allocates invigilators.
+If an assessment has four candidates or fewer, schools should provide the Assessment & Progress Team with the students’ names so the Team can take gender into account when it allocates invigilators.

-If an exam has more than four candidates, schools should provide the Exams Team with a seating list.
+If an assessment has more than four candidates, schools should provide the Assessment & Progress Team with a seating list.

 If schools will use multiple venues, there should be a seating list for each venue.
 Schools must provide multiple copies so that a complete set of seating lists will be available in each venue, and allocate students from seat number one in each venue.

-Contact the Exams Team for venue accommodation numbers.
+Contact the Assessment & Progress Team for venue accommodation numbers.